ivanpierre/lambda-ws-c/README.md

 #### Nodes
 Now nodes contains the number of links it manages.
 There is an option to manage an allocated node list witch is updated when allocation or deallocation occurs.
-This process is for debugging purposes only, so the program can be compiled with or without it with no more convenient problems than change a constant definition.
+This process is for debugging purposes only, so the program can be compiled with or without it with no more convenient problems than change of a constant definition.
 The debugging implementation only add a previous and next link to every nodes and call to appropriate management for allocation and desallocation.